How to Clean Grout Stains & Remove Mold Stains

 Alternative Cleaning Methods

-If you don’t have bleach on hand, here are some DIY options for cleaning mold in grout:
+If you don’t have bleach on hand, here are some DIY options for cleaning mold stains in grout:

 • Vinegar and water solution: Mix equal parts vinegar and water in a spray bottle and apply to the grout.
 Let it sit for 10 minutes, then scrub and rinse.